-We did not audit the financial statements of a subsidiary whose financial statements reflect total assets of Rs.
-9 millions as at March 31, 2021, total revenues of Rs.
-0.4 millions and net cash outflows of Rs.
-2.49 millions for the year ended on that date, as per standalone financial statements of the subsidiary included in the Group.
-The financial statement of the subsidiary have been audited by the other auditor whose report has been furnished to us by the management, and our opinion in so far as it relates to the amounts and our opinion on the consolidated financial statements, in so far as it relates to the amounts and disclosures included in respect of the subsidiary and our report in terms of sub section (3) of Section 143 of the Act, in so far as it relates to the aforesaid subsidiary is based solely on the report of other auditor.
+We did not audit the financial statements of subsidiary whose financial statements reflect total assets of Rs.
+8.40 million as at March 31, 2022, total revenues of Rs.
+Nil and net cash outflows of Rs.
+0.42 million for the year ended on that date, as considered in the consolidated financial statements.
+The financial statement of the subsidiary have been audited by the other auditor whose reports have been furnished to us by the management, and our opinion in so far as it relates to the amounts and our opinion on the consolidated financial statements, in so far as it relates to the amounts and disclosures included in respect of the subsidiary and our report in terms of sub section (3) of Section 143 of the Act, in so far as it relates to the aforesaid subsidiary is based solely on the report of other auditor.

-Our opinion on the consolidated financial statements above, and our report on other legal and regulatory requirements below, is not modified in respect of the above matters with respect to our reliance on the work done and the report of other auditor.
+Our opinion on the consolidated financial statements above, and our report on Other Legal and Regulatory Requirements below, is not modified in respect of the above matters with respect to our reliance on the word done and the report of the other auditor and the financial statements certified by the Management.